drazen-nikolic/es-workshop/assignments/03-indexing-data.md

 * `author_email` should match only by complete email (complete phrase)
 * `tags` - individual tags should be searched by phrase

+The blog articles are stored in a relation database.
+You have to create an index named `blog` (use index type `articles`) with the index fields as defined above.
+Datatypes used should best correspond to the "nature" of the each property data.

 #### Assignment 3-1